MattB859/MS2-Space-Attack-game/README.md

 -   ### Chrome Developer Tools

-    -  Chrome Dev Tools was used for inspection of HTML, and CSS.
+    -  Chrome Dev Tools console was used for the debugging of JavaScript.
 It helped to diagnose problems, and debug issues right in the browers.

 -   ### Further Testing